 There are more than 1 million adults with congenital heart disease living in the U.S., of which about 15,000 live in Wisconsin.
 While many are doing well, these adults — regardless of their current condition — are at risk for unique health problems.
-For this …Continue reading →
+For this …Click here to continue reading

 Last week we raised $1.3 million during the Dave & Carole Miracle Marathon for Children’s Hospital.
 The generosity I witnessed during this year’s radiothon was inspiring.
 I want to thank everyone that made a donation during the radiothon, and all the patients and families that participated by sharing their stories of hope, recovery and healing.

 Dave Luczak and Carole Caine from 96.5 WKLH did an amazing job broadcasting live from Children’s Hospital of Wisconsin.
 If you listened during the radiothon, you know how …Click here to continue reading